 Fit and flare silhouette

 This is a universally flattering silhouette, as the fit and flare suits almost every body type.
 While simple, it has an elegant finish and can be adapted to any dress length.
-The silhouette basically shows off the natural waistline, and has a skirt which flows away from the body.
+The silhouette shows off the natural waistline and has a skirt which flows away from the body.
 This makes it ideal for camouflaging thin or thick hips.
 Find a fit and flare dress of the length that enhances your body structure.
 Consider adding an accessory like a belt or sash, if you want to draw attention to your waistline.
 Choose short dresses if the wedding has an informal tone.
-Long fit and flare gowns are stunning, and the perfect choice for black tie weddings.
+Long fit and flare gowns are stunning and the perfect choice for black tie weddings.

 Separates

 This versatile dress style is comfortable and perfectly suited for events in the summer.
 There is an undeniable sophistication and maturity to this dress style.
-Hence it suits older women.
+Hence, it suits older women.
 Mix and match pieces, or go for a set that flatters you with its colors and details.
 It is a good idea to choose separates with textures that differ in the upper and lower halves to make it more interesting.
-With the mix and match option, you can easily pick pieces that blend with the theme and also reflect your personal style.
+With the mix-and-match option, you can easily pick pieces that blend with the theme and also reflect your personal style.
 Peplum tops are also a fantastic choice that you can pair with pencil skirts or trumpet skirts for a stylish finish.

 Draped dress style